 11. Selenium 4

 Organizations that are adopting Agile and DevOps processes are utilizing various test automation tools to release their product faster to the market.
 Many of them are choosing Selenium over other automation testing tools.

 Selenium is an open-source test automation tool used to automate web applications.
 It supports multiple programming languages, multiple operating systems, cross-browser compatibility testing.
 Due to all these features, it’s a favorite tool within the QA teams when compared to other automation tools.
-Selenium 4 (alpha) was released a few months ago.
-Most of the automation testers who use Selenium are eagerly waiting for Selenium 4 stable release.
+Selenium 4.4.0 (stable version) was released in the month of August 2022.

-Selenium 4 will be releasing very soon with many more features like relative locators, open-source Chromium driver support for Edge browser, selenium grid, docker support, etc.,
+Selenium 4 has features like relative locators, open-source Chromium driver support for Edge browser, selenium grid, docker support, etc.,

 Don’t miss our Selenium 4 tutorial

 Software Testing is gaining more traction with the trends we have discussed now.
 Companies are taking much care when it comes to their software product and utilizing paid as well as open-source tools.
 Companies are following these trends to release a high-quality product to the market.